jwcarr/eyekit/README.md

 diagram1.render_fixations(fixation_sequence)
 ```

 The diagram can be saved as an .svg file.
-If you have Inkscape installed, you can also save as a .pdf, .eps, or .png file.
+If you have cairosvg installed (`pip install cairosvg`), you can also save as a .pdf, .eps, or .png file.
 The `crop_to_passage` option removes any margins around the passage:

 ```python
 diagram1.save('example_diagrams/fixations.svg', crop_to_passage=True)